-In this study, it is found that Schlafhorst-338 is the best winding machine among Murata 21C and Savio-Orion due to the observation of less hairiness deviation%.
+In this study, it is found from Delta Spinning Mill that Schlafhorst-338 is the best winding machine among Murata 21C and Savio-Orion due to the observation of less hairiness deviation%.
 So, it is concluded that Schlafhorst-338 should be preferred for winding process in spinning department to get less yarn hairiness and better quality.